KeshabGate/KeshabGatehouse.github.io/_pages/about.md

 ---

-title: "About David Florian"
+title: "About Keshab Gatehouse"

 ---

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.

-* University of Virginia
-  * BS Mathematics
-  * BS Biomedical Engineering
+Keshab's interest in contributing to climate change mitigation guides his academic focus.
+His education in both Chemical Engineering and Climate Studies provides him a holistic perspective of the issue and a unique skill set to apply in the workplace.

-* Vanderbilt University
+* Vanderbilt University (expected graduation May 2025)
-  * PhD Biomedical Engineering
+  * BS Chemical Engineering
+  * BA Climate Studies

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:

-* Fused Filament Fabrication (FFF)
-* Stereolithography (SLA)
-* Selective Laser Sintering (SLS)
-* 3D Inkjet Printing
-* Bioplotting
+Keshab's involvement with robotics and engineering has allowed him to build several technical skills throughout the years, including:

+* Programming (Python, Java, and MATLAB)
+* Data processing and visualization (R)
+* CAD (Autodesk Fusion 360)

 ## Press